 Minimizes Pressure Ulcers

-This tells you the percent of residents that suffered from a pressure ulcer.
-Pressure ulcers are considered to be an indicator of the quality of nursing care at a nursing home.
-Pressure ulcers, also referred to as bed sores, are routinely caused by residents staying in one position for too long.
+This tells you the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers are considered by many in the nursing home industry to be a barometer of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also referred to as bed sores, are routinely caused by patients staying in one position for too long.

 Minimizes Serious Falls